-Proposed approach: Speak regularly about the effect this type of call can have on the psychological health and safety of workers and what it takes to remain well.
+Proposed Approach: Speak regularly about the effect this type of call can have on the psychological health and safety of workers and what it takes to remain well.
 Provide appropriate trauma counseling and allow personnel adequate time to recover.

 - Alexander, D.A., & Klein, S. (2001).
 Ambulance personnel and critical incidents.
 The British Journal of Psychiatry, 178, 76-81.

 - Paton, D. & Flin, R. (1999).
 Disaster Stress: An Emergency management perspective.
-Disaster prevention and Management, 8 (4) 261-267.
+Disaster Prevention and Management, 8 (4) 261-267.

 - Harris, M.B., Baloglu, M., & Stacks, J.R.
 (2002).
 Mental health of trauma exposed firefighters and critical incident stress debriefing.
-Journal of loss and trauma, 7 (3), 223-238
+Journal of Loss and Trauma, 7 (3), 223-238.

 - Genest, M., Levine, J., Ramsden, V. & Swanson, R. (1990).
-The impact of providing help: Emergency workers and cardiopulmonary resuscitation attempts, Journal of Traumatic Stress.
+The impact of providing help: Emergency workers and cardiopulmonary resuscitation attempts.
+Journal of Traumatic Stress.
 3 (2) 305-315.

-Dangerous industries workers
+Dangerous industry workers

-Employers in some industries may feel that they cannot retain workers with a history of depression or anxiety, because the work they are required to do is dangerous.
+Employers in some industries may feel that they cannot retain workers with a history of depression or anxiety because the work they are required to do is dangerous.
 With the right approach, workers in these industries who have experienced mental health issues can be productive and safe.

 An open and supportive work environment can be conducive to the early identification and treatment of those who are unwell.
 The following issues may present as significant stressors for workers in dangerous industries, which could lead to an increased risk to psychological health and safety.
 The proposed approaches may help reduce this risk.